GMOD/jbrowse-components/products/jbrowse-cli/README.md

   # indexes only a specific assembly, and overwrite what was previously there using force (which is needed if a previous
   index already existed)
   $ jbrowse text-index -a hg19 --force

+  # create index for some files for use in @jbrowse/react-linear-genome-view or similar
+  $ jbrowse text-index --file myfile.gff3.gz --file myfile.vcfgz --out indexes
 ```

 _See code: [src/commands/text-index.ts](https://github.com/GMOD/jbrowse-components/blob/v1.3.4/products/jbrowse-cli/src/commands/text-index.ts)_